ericliuu/flux/README.md

 ## Building FLUX

-To build FLUX for fuzzing LLVM optimizations, we will need to compile LLVM with a version of `clang` and `clang++` that support compiler-rt libraries.
+To build FLUX for fuzzing LLVM optimizations, we will need to compile LLVM with a version of `clang` and `clang++` that contain FLUX's changes on LLVM's compiler-rt libraries.
-Luckily if you followed the build instructions in the "Collecting Unit Tests for Fuzzing", we will already have these binaries.
+Luckily if you followed the build instructions in the "Collecting Unit Tests for Fuzzing" section, we will already have these binaries.
-To build `llvm-opt-fuzzer run the following from the root of the git repo:
+To build `llvm-opt-fuzzer` that is linked with the version of LLVM that FLUX is built on, run the following from the root of the git repo:

 ```bash
 > cd FLUX